St. John’s Wort Essential Oil

-I knew this plant as an herb well before discovering it as an essential oil.
+I knew St. John’s Wort as an herb well before discovering it as an essential oil.
 It was always one of my favorite herbs when I lived in France.
-I have written about it in this blogpost.
+I have written about it in Light up Winter with St. John’s Wort and Saint John’s Wort heals the Inner Masculine / Animus

 The plants for this essential oil were wild-harvested in France.
 This herb that is associated with the sun is harvested traditionally at midsummer, around the solstice, when the flowers are fresh and yellow.
-For the essential oil, the plants are harvested when the flowers actually start to burn up and turn brown from the sun’s power, a little after the solstice.
+For the essential oil, St. John’s Wort is harvested when the flowers actually start to burn up and turn brown from the sun’s power, a little after the solstice.
 Its solar power comes across it its sweet strong aroma.

-This oil is produced under the French label, the Syndicat des SIMPLES, which was created in 1982 and groups together medicinal plant producers and harvesters.
-Their mission statement is very strict regarding the environment, the conservation of plant resources and the quality of distillation.
-Only producers in rural, mountainous, non-polluted areas can apply for this label.
+This St. John’s Wort essential oil is produced by French medicinal plant producers and harvesters.
+Their mission is very strict regarding the environment, the conservation of plant resources and the quality of distillation.
+These producers are in rural, mountainous, non-polluted areas.
 This oil is wild-crafted.